QCL dynamics: thermal effects and rate equations beyond mean-field approach: Discussion

-The proposed model includes all the physical process responsible for accurate modeling of QCL time characteristic.
+The proposed model includes all the physical process responsible for accurate modeling of QCL build-up time.
 It naturally includes and combines microscopic description of quantum processes and macroscopic description of QCL as an electronic device.
-This advantage is brought about the use of explicit consideration of each cascade in the active region and relevant modelling of the injector and power source currents.
-Together with the introduced inter-cascade current temperature dependence this allows simulation of the current-voltage characteristic, which cannot be presented as an observable of modelling in the mean-field approximation.
-On the one hand results obtained in the Poisson-Schrodinger approach requires introduction of parameter of an external electrostatic field.
+This advantage is brought about the use of explicit consideration of each cascade in the active region and relevant modelling of the injector and pump current.
+Together with the introduced inter-cascade current temperature dependence this allows simulation of the V-I characteristic, which cannot be presented as an observable of modelling in the mean-field approximation.
+On the one hand results obtained in the Poisson-Schrodinger approach require introduction of parameter of an external electrostatic field.
 On the other hand all models evaluating cascades in the mean field manner are not able to reproduce any fields in the structure, because their lowest level is irrelevant even if it is modelled.
-Our model behaves adequately in the sense of both concepts, in particular the structure manifests uniform electrostatic field, which strength depends on pump current and temperature.
+Our model behaves adequately in the sense of both concepts, in particular the structure manifests uniform electrostatic field, which strongly depends on pump current and temperature.
 The electrostatic field emerges when power supply pumps the two outer cascades by positive and negative total charges.
-Interestingly, the rest cascades stay neutral in any operation regime.
-Our calculation show that charging of outer cascades occurs prior to reaching the threshold current, thus it does not affect significantly the build-up time (see Appendix~\ref{app:electronics}).
-Obliviously, the manifesting electronic-like effects can be utilized as a basis for further upgrade of the model with the Poisson-Schrodinger self consistent loop.
+Interestingly, the rest of cascades stays neutral in any operation regime.
+Our calculation shows that charging of outer cascades occurs prior to reaching the threshold current, thus it does not affect significantly the build-up time (see Appendix~\ref{app:electronics}).
+Obviously, the manifesting electronic-like effects can be utilized as a basis for further upgrade of the model with the Poisson-Schrodinger self-consistent loop.